This page has moved here: http://otis.libguides.com/visual_culture

 Remember, you are not looking for “the answer.”
 You are not writing a report.
 You are investigating a topic in an attempt to learn something new about where and how it is discussed in print and other media.
 In fact, given the personal nature of this paper, your conclusion might offer reflections on what you learned about the topic and about researching.

 - Keep track of the actual search terms and specific databases you used and how you modified your strategy as you went along.
 You will include those details in your paper.
 Analyze the results.
 How many hits did you get?
 Say how and why you modified your search strategy to get more or less.
 What did you learn about each database that you tried?
 What kind of information did you find.
 Why were the names of the journals or magazines articles were in.

 Remember that research is a creative process.
 Use your creative thinking skills in the research process.
 Explore widely, question, learn, and keep revising your strategy as needed.
+Have fun!